Advanced Spine and Pain Centers

 Orthopedic Specialists & Pain Management Specialists located in Stafford, VA & Fairfax, VA

 If you’re suffering from painful, swollen joints, you may be one of the 27 million Americans living with osteoarthritis.
-There are several treatment options available at any of the Advanced Spine and Pain locations throughout Fairfax County, VA, Stafford, VA & the Greater Baltimore, MD Area.
+There are several treatment options available at any of the Advanced Spine and Pain Center locations throughout Fairfax County, VA, Stafford, VA & the Greater Baltimore, MD Area.
 The experienced doctors have extensive training in the treatment of osteoarthritis and pain management through minimally invasive therapies.
 Stop suffering from chronic joint pain: Schedule your consultation online now.

 Osteoarthritis, also known as degenerative joint disease, is the most common disease that affects your joints.
 In healthy joints, cartilage covers the ends of your bones by providing a smooth surface for movement.
 The cartilage also cushions your bones.

 As you age, cartilage breaks down allowing bones to rub together.
 You experience discomfort and pain when your joints move or become swollen.

 Pain also occurs as your bones start breaking down.
 Spurs grow along the bone, causing more irritation in the joint.
 You may also experience considerable swelling when cartilage or bone fragments break off and float around the joint, as your body triggers an emergency response to the “foreign” materials.

 Osteoarthritis affects your joints and causes stiffness, pain, and swelling throughout your body.
 While the condition may affect any joint in your body, you may feel the most stiffness and pain in your:

 - Lower back

 The base of your thumb and your big toe are also common locations for osteoarthritis pain.
 You may even have a limited range of movement in the affected joints.